devsgnr/breadroll/README.md

 <br/><br/>

 <p align="center">ts_df, short for Typescript Dataframe, is a simple lightweight application library for parsing csv, tsv, and other delimited files, performing EDA (exploratory data analysis), and data processing operations on multivariate datasets.
-Think pandas but written in Typescript and developed on the [Bun.js](https://bun.sh) Runtime.</p>
+Think pandas but written in Typescript and developed on the <a href="https://bun.sh" target="_blank">Bun.js</a> Runtime.</p>

+<p align="center">⚠️ This library is experimental and is still in active development.
+Although we make sure each version is tested throughly,
+we suggest you use it with some caution, as some unexpected behaviors can be present.</p>

 <br/>

 - **Fast**: ts_df is built on Bun.js, the all-in-one Javascript built for speed
 - **File I/O**: With current support for local data sources, **remote sources support coming soon**
 - **Easy-to-use**: Write queries in an easy-to-understand, with filter keyword that read as a sort-of SQL-like keyword

-This library is experimental and is still in active development.
-Although we make sure each version is tested throughly, we suggest you use it with some caution, as some unexpected behaviors can be present.

 ### **Easy API**